malstraem/vulkan-interop-directx/readme.md

 resource.Dispose();
 ```

 4. On the Vulkan side - create an image using a shared handle for memory import, then create a view and a framebuffer.
-See `VulkanInterop.CreateImageViews`.
+See [VulkanInterop.CreateImageViews](source/VulkanInterop.cs#L271).

 ```csharp
 var externalMemoryImageInfo = new ExternalMemoryImageCreateInfo(handleTypes: ExternalMemoryHandleTypeFlags.D3D11TextureKmtBit);